dolegi/lichess-bot/README.md

 - Run with `./lichess-bot config.toml`

 ### Upgrade to bot account
-As well are normal usage shown about, you can use this library to upgrade your account
+As well as normal usage shown above, you can use this library to upgrade your account
 > WARNING: Upgrading your account cannot be undone
 To upgrade run like this
 ```